KashYope/odoo-mcp/README.md

 The data flows from the LLM agent to Odoo and back through the MCP stack:

-`LLM Agent ⇄ MCP Client ⇄ Odoo MCP Server ⇄ Odoo Online API (XML-RPC/JSON-RPC)`
+`LLM Agent ⇄ MCP Client ⇄ Odoo MCP Server ⇄ Odoo Online API (JSON-RPC)`

+Under the hood the server boots a self-contained [Model Context Protocol](https://modelcontextprotocol.io) host with an in-memory event store.
+No additional services are required to run the connector locally—an MCP client can point directly at the provided WebSocket endpoint.

 ### 🔑 Key Features

 - **Security First**: All operations are governed by a strict security policy, including whitelists for models, fields, and methods.
-Write operations require a `dry_run` and confirmation flow.
+Write operations require a `plan → dry_run → confirm` flow before Odoo is mutated.
-- **Abstraction Layer**: The connector abstracts the underlying Odoo API (XML-RPC or JSON-RPC), making it resilient to future changes in Odoo's API (e.g., deprecation of RPC services in Odoo 19+).
+- **Execution Modes**: The confirmation flow is implemented natively in the tools: agents must stage an action (`plan`), request human approval (`dry_run`), and finally execute (`confirm`) with the returned `action_id`.
+- **Abstraction Layer**: The connector talks to Odoo exclusively through the JSON-RPC transport, hiding authentication, retries, and error handling details from the agent.
-- **Controlled Actions**: The connector exposes a set of well-defined tools (e.g., `odoo.search_read`, `odoo.create`) rather than the full, unrestricted API.
+- **Controlled Actions**: Only a curated list of MCP tools (e.g., `odoo.search_read`, `odoo.create`) is exposed.
+Each tool validates models, fields, and arguments against the local whitelist before hitting Odoo.
-- **LLM-Friendly Interface**: The MCP tools are designed with schemas that make them easy for an LLM to understand and use.
-PII (Personally Identifiable Information) is masked in responses sent back to the agent.
+- **LLM-Friendly Interface**: The MCP tools declare JSON schemas that guide the agent.
+Responses automatically mask PII (Personally Identifiable Information) by obscuring configured fields.
-- **Auditability**: All requests and responses are logged for security and debugging purposes.
+- **Auditability**: All requests to Odoo are logged with deterministic request identifiers, and the in-memory action store tracks who planned, approved, and confirmed every mutation.
 - **Self-contained MCP runtime**: A lightweight host and event store are bundled so the connector can run without external SDK dependencies.
+Swapping in a persistent event store (e.g., Postgres) only requires updating the host bootstrap.

 ## 🚀 Getting Started